PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 ## On Qualtrics or Testable

 Common online data collection third-party services Qualtrics and Testable are currently under professional contracts with Edinburgh University and PPLS respectively.
 Their business models involve their holding a cloud copy of data you collect through them and encouraging you to draw it down directly from there for your analyses. **Tempting as it is, this is not an appropriate or adequate solution for retaining the ‘golden copy’ of research data.** Please ensure you download a golden copy of any Qualtrics or Testable data and keep it in one of the places described above.
 It is commonplace to have difficulty reaching graduated students to access data linked to their Qualtrics or Testable accounts.
-Moreover, as a third party service, when we end our contract with these companies we will lose free access to our own data, and risk its being sold or monetised.
+Moreover, as a third-party service, when we end our contract with these companies we will lose free access to our own data, and risk its being sold or monetised.

 ## Your own integral or external hard drives

-**Using your own drives is generally also not an adequate solution for retaining a “golden copy”, “original” or “only copy” of research data.** Drives and laptops fail regularly in the short term and almost inevitably in the medium to long term.
-Even multiple external hard drives falls far short of the university’s triple-backed up network drive as a place for safekeeping data.
+**Using your own drives is generally also not an adequate solution for retaining a “golden copy”, of research data.** Drives and laptops fail regularly in the short term and almost inevitably in the medium to long term.
+Even if you have multiple external hard drives, this falls far short of the university’s network drive DataStore as a place for safekeeping data.
 If you do keep any sensitive data locally, according to the [University’s guidance](https://www.ed.ac.uk/sites/default/files/atoms/files/quickguide\_02\_proof01\_0.pdf): you also need to encrypt the drive *“Don’t keep copies of data with personally identifying information on portable media unless safeguards (such as encryption) are used.”*

 ---